Using Data to Tell Your Story

 ###

-About the Author: A former public school teacher and college administrator, Dr. Roberta Ross-Fisher provides consultative support to colleges and universities in quality assurance, accreditation, and competency-based education.
+About the Author: A former public school teacher and college administrator, Dr. Roberta Ross-Fisher provides consultative support to colleges and universities in quality assurance, accreditation, educator preparation and competency-based education.
 Specialty: Council for the Accreditation of Educator Preparation (CAEP).
-She can be reached at: globaleducationalconsulting@gmail.com
+She can be reached at: Roberta@globaleducationalconsulting.com

 Top Photo Credit: Markus Winkler on Unsplash

-Interrater Reliability Ensures Consistency
+Inter-rater Reliability Ensures Consistency

 interrater reliability

 In a previous article, we focused on determining content validity using the Lawshe method when gauging the quality of an assessment that’s been developed “in-house.”
 As a reminder, content validity pertains to how well each item measures what it’s intended to measure and the Lawshe method determines the extent to which each item is necessary and appropriate for the intended group of test takers.
-In this piece, we’ll zero in on interrater reliability.
+In this piece, we’ll zero in on inter-rater reliability.

 Internally Created Assessments Often Lack Quality Control